Lomin-ai/fakeface/README.md

 - Training/Test code
 - Our 'Photoshop dataset', which we specially made for this task
-- Demo website for test
+- Demo website for the test: visit [https://faceforensic.lomin.ai](https://faceforensic.lomin.ai)

-# Dependencies
+## Dependencies

 - Python packages (We recommend using Conda environment)
     - tensorflow-gpu==1.12.0